Julius Caesar's invasions of Britain: Preparation

-Caesar's approach towards Britain in 54 BC was far more comprehensive and successful than his initial expedition.
-New ships had been built over the winter, and Caesar now took five legions and 2,000 cavalry.
+Caesar's approach in the winter of 55–54 BC towards the invasion in 54 BC was far more comprehensive and successful than his initial expedition.
+New ships had been built over the winter, using experience of Venetic shipbuilding technology being broader and lower for easier beaching, and Caesar now took 800 ships, five legions (instead of two) and 2,000 cavalry.
 He left the rest of his army in Gaul to keep order.
 Caesar took with him a good number of Gallic chiefs whom he considered untrustworthy so he could keep an eye on them.

-A second invasion was planned in the winter of 55–54 for the summer of 54 BC.
-Cicero wrote letters to his friend Gaius Trebatius Testa and his brother Quintus, both of whom were serving in Caesar's army, expressing his excitement at the prospect.
-He urged Trebatius to capture him a war chariot, and asked Quintus to write him a description of the island.
-Trebatius, as it turned out, did not go to Britain, but Quintus did, and wrote him several letters from there – as did Caesar himself.

-Determined not to make the same mistakes as the previous year, Caesar gathered a larger force than on his previous expedition with five legions as opposed to two, plus two thousand cavalry, carried in ships which he designed, with experience of Venetic shipbuilding technology so as to be more suitable for a beach landing than those used in 55 BC, being broader and lower for easier beaching.
 This time he named Portus Itius as the departure point.

 Crossing and landing

 Titus Labienus was left at Portus Itius to oversee regular food transports from there to the British beachhead.
 The military ships were joined by a flotilla of trading ships captained by Romans and provincials from across the empire, and local Gauls, hoping to cash in on the trading opportunities.
 It seems more likely that the figure Caesar quotes for the fleet (800 ships) include these traders and the troop-transports, rather than the troop-transports alone.

+The Roman fleet sailed from France in the evening so that the army could land in daylight.
+They hoped to use the wind to help cross the Channel but midnight the wind dropped and the channel tide carried them too far northeast and at sunrise they saw Britain in the distance on their left.
+They managed to row and use the reversing tide to arrive at the place identified as the best landing-place the previous year.

-Caesar landed at the place he had identified as the best landing-place the previous year.
-The Britons did not oppose the landing, apparently, as Caesar states, intimidated by the size of the fleet, but this may have been a strategic ploy to give them time to gather their forces.
+The Britons had gathered to oppose the landing but as Caesar states, intimidated by the size of the fleet, withdrew 'and concealed themselves on the high ground' perhaps to give them time to gather their forces.
+Caesar landed and immediately went to find the Britons' army.

-Caesar landed without resistance and immediately went to find the Britonic army.
-The Britons used guerilla tactics to avoid a direct confrontation.
-This allowed them to gather a formidable army under Cassivellaunus, king of the Catuvellauni.
-The Britonic army had superior mobility due to its cavalry and chariots, which easily allowed them to evade and harass the Romans.
-The Britons attacked a foraging party, hoping to pick off the isolated group, but the party fought back fiercely and thoroughly defeated the Britons.
-They mostly gave up resistance at this point, and a great many tribes surrendered and offered tribute.
-The Romans assaulted Cassivellaunus' stronghold (likely modern day Wheathampstead), and he surrendered.